Is this program for me?

 An undergraduate degree in Teaching and Learning offers preparation for the following teacher certifications in Texas:

 - Early Childhood (EC) - 6th grade generalist

 - English, Language Arts, Reading (ELAR) 4-8

 To apply for this major, make an appointment with the Teacher Education Undergraduate Advisor.

-The College of Education partners with UH Sugar Land to offer courses for the undergraduate Teaching and Learning program, specifically for those pursuing the early childhood through 6th grade generalist certification.
-For more information, please contact academic advisor Erika Almaguer at 713-743-6718 or firstname.lastname@example.org.
+The College of Education partners with UH at Sugar Land to offer courses for the undergraduate Teaching and Learning program, specifically for those pursuing the early childhood through 6th grade generalist certification.
+For questions, please contact the appropriate Teaching and Learning advisor (students are assigned to advisors by last name).